intuition-dev/mbCLIx/devOps/README.md

 So serverless means no (or few) back end developers and now Front End devs do DevOps.

 # Using

-Load in a closure, assume they are not 100% uptime.
+Load devops scripts in a closure, assume they are not 100% uptime.

 Most should be loaded last, favor UX load times.
 For example after DOM plus 100ms.